warmcat/libwebsockets/README.lwsws.md

    }]
 ```

+ - `timeout-secs` lets you set the global timeout for various network-related
+ operations in lws, in seconds.
+It defaults to 5.

 @section lwswsv Lwsws Vhosts

 One server can run many vhosts, where SSL is in use SNI is used to match